How to Learn GIS? (4 ways to learn this cool technology)

 Esri is the dominant software provider for the GIS industry as the developer of ArcGIS.
 This software works with overlapping layers that together forms a digital map.
 If you learn their software, then you have a skill that is employable in virtually every government organization in the U.S. and around the world.
 Each year they host an international conference in San Diego which is a wonderful learning and networking opportunity.
 But due to the pandemic, it has been offered only virtually for the last 2 years.
 The advantage for newbies is that you can register for the Esri UC for free and gain access to hundreds of presentations on how people are using GIS tools for a myriad of applications.
 This is a must-see learning opportunity for novices to experts.
 Even if you don’t catch the sessions live, you can view them all in replay.

 Complete an applied GIS certificate program

 You can pursue certificate programs or degrees in Geography at your local college.
-Alternatively, you can take courses online if you want to fit your learning around other commitments.
+Alternatively, you can earn an online GIS certificate if you want to fit your learning around other commitments.
 Either way, we suggest finding an applied program since skills in technology are better learned by doing.
 Here is a list of Top Rated GIS Science programs.
 Else, you might just be looking for a lite commitment with a course or two.
-Some excellent project-based GIS classes offered by subject matter experts can be found at the Bootcamp GIS catalog.
-As video instruction, they are good for novices to experts and will teach you about ArcGIS, UAV’s, python and map dashboards.
+Some excellent project-based GIS classes offered by subject matter experts are an excellent way to learn.
+Video instruction is good for novices to experts and will teach you about ArcGIS, UAV’s, Python, and map dashboards.

 How can I become a GIS analyst?